 *edit, August 15, 2017 – I’m a few days late with this, but I was in a coffee shop with a friend and showing him how bit.ly would not shorten my website url for a particular blog post I had written.
 Lo and behold, after who knows how many days (with this blog post up), bit.ly, suddenly, can be used to shorten the link that recently, they decided they wouldn’t shorten.
 The back and forth I had with a rep for the company can be found at the bottom of the page.
 The ‘temporary’ glitch wasn’t very temporary.
 I should have taken note of dates here.

 A loud whoompfing sound is often what accompanies an avalanche.
-When we read, some time ago, about Google’s Jigsaw or about the First Draft which Google was part of, that was the equivalent of the loud whoompfing sound that those in the vicinity of an impending avalanche hear.
-They hear that and feel a phsysical “settling” on the ground that they are standing on, just prior to an avalanche.
+When we read, some time ago, about Google’s Jigsaw or about First Draft which Google was putting together, That was the equivalent of the loud whoompfing sound that those in the vicinity of an impending avalanche hear.
+They hear that sound and feel a physical “settling” on the ground that they are standing on, just prior to an avalanche.
 And they are in danger when they hear that sound and feel that settling of the ground under their feet.

 Once an avalanche starts, it doesn’t stop until it reaches what is called the ‘run-out zone’, which occurs when the surface upon which the avalanche is flowing enters into a steepness less than about 20 degrees.
 The avalanche doesn’t miraculously stop before then.
-We have heard the whoompfing sound.
-But the impending avalanche has not occurred, let alone reached the run-out zone.
+We have heard the whoompfing sound and the avalanche is in progress.

 Exactly when did we hear the whoompf?
 Well, I would say it’s a collective whoompf.
 And I would point out that we’ve had other avalanches.
-So there was a (collective) whoompf in connection with neoliberalism, for example, which can be said to have entered into its run-out zone.
+So there was a (collective) whoompf in connection with neoliberalism, for example, which can be said to have entered into its run-out zone, depending on exactly how one defines neoliberalism.
 And there is a collective whoompf that we are hearing now in connection with the Corporatocracy’s use of its (martial) instruments of repression together with its Silicon Valley components to kill free communication among the people.

 In regard to the impending Orwellian total clampdown on “fake news”; After the “truth to power complex” (to borrow from Vanessa Beeley) gave the major media a black eye, repeatedly – in connection with deep state operations like the invasions of Iraq (and the bogus weapons of mass destruction line used to launch the second Gulf War), the invasion of Afghanistan (to get at those 9/11 terrorists, most of whom came from staunch US ally Saudi Arabia), and the invasion and destruction of Libya (in which media lied about Muammar Gaddafi’s black mercenaries and viagara-fueled rapists and other things) – the establishment began to react.
 We heard a whoompf.